harikt/harikt.github.com/source/_posts/2015-01-21-conduit-middleware-for-php.markdown

 1. Get the path via `$request->getUri()->getPath()`
 2. Check router if the path is matching
 3. If
-    a) `no` call the next middleware in stack. ie `return $next()`
+    * `no` call the next middleware in stack. ie `return $next()`
-    b) `yes` execute the controller and return back the response
+    * `yes` execute the controller and return back the response

 > Be sure that if you change something you need to return the response.
 Because Request and Response are immutable.

-Inorder to build something like the above, we need a [router library](https://github.com/auraphp/Aura.Router) which can handle routing, and a [dispatcher library](https://github.com/auraphp/Aura.Dispatcher) which can handle the necessary operation when a route is found.
+In-order to build something like the above, we need a [router library](https://github.com/auraphp/Aura.Router) which can handle routing, and a [dispatcher library](https://github.com/auraphp/Aura.Dispatcher) which can handle the necessary operation when a route is found.

 Install the dependencies.